-What Can a Handyman Do in Murrieta, California?
+What Can a Handyman Do Without a License in Murrieta, California?

 In Murrieta (Riverside County), most handyman work can be performed without a California contractor license only if EACH job (labor + materials) is $500 or less and the work is not part of a larger project being split to evade licensing.
 If you exceed $500 per job (or advertise/contract for work over that amount), California generally requires a CSLB contractor license and a contractor bond; you will also need a Murrieta business license to legally operate within city limits.